-hoopla is a service that provides streaming movies, TV shows, music, and audiobooks.
+hoopla is a service that provides streaming movies, TV shows, music, audiobooks, eBooks, and comics.

 To use hoopla, you’ll need a current card from The Brookfield Library in good standing — not expired or with more than minimal fines.
 You can download the app from the App Store (iOS 6+ required), on Google Play, or from Amazon apps for the Kindle Fire.
 On a mobile device, you can choose to stream or download content.
 You can also access hoopla on your PC or Mac at hoopladigital.com.
 If you use your desktop computer, you’ll have to download a plug-in called WideVine.

 There are no overdue fines with hoopla.
-There are specific lending periods: 3 days for movies and TV show episodes, 7 days for music, and 21 days for audiobooks.
+There are specific lending periods: 3 days for movies and TV show episodes, 7 days for music, 21 days for audiobooks, eBooks, and comics.
 You can’t keep or transfer the content; it goes away after the loan period.